Bogan (film): Plot

 ACP Vikram IPS is an honest cop who lives in Chennai with his parents, elder sister, and brother-in-law.
 His family sets up an arranged marriage for him with Mahalakshmi.
 He works with a team of police officers, Inspectors Sathya, Akshara, and Prasad, who is also Vikram's best friend.
 One day, Vikram is tasked with tracking Aadhithya Maravarman, a monarch's son and crooked thief, who mysteriously became rich by robbing jewellery pieces and banks.
-Adithya is a suave and charismatic playboy who is also involved in the drug trading and pumping business.
+Adithya is a suave and charismatic playboy who is also involved in the drug trading and pimping business.
 Aadhithya gets his hands on an ancient manuscript, which enables him to access astral projection by looking straight at people's eyes, and Vikram's father is one of his victims, as the latter is blamed for the theft.
 Vikram swears to catch Aadhithya.
 He pretends to be friendly and slowly get close to Aadhithya.
 He manages to get Aadhithya drunk and arrests him.

 Later, while interrogating him, Prasad is suddenly killed by Sathya, whose body is now occupied by Aadhithya.
 When Vikram goes to shoot Aadhithya out of anger, Aadhithya enters Vikram's body and begins impersonating him while Vikram is unconscious.
 Aadhithya, now in Vikram's body, masks the killing of Prasad by saying that Sathya and he had a personal vengeance.
 After coming to Vikram's home, Aadhithya comes across Maha who takes him by driving the car.
 He lusts for her sexy structure, and even pinches her hip in the saree, and she is initially mad, but later she does not doubt him, thinking he is being playful.
 Later at home, he again kisses her midriff in saree.
 She just brushes it off as he is being romantic after marriage.
 Soon, he forgets about her to focus on his revenge on Vikram.
 Meanwhile, Vikram, trapped in Aadhithya's body, is surprised to find himself imprisoned and gets a visit from Aadhithya, who mocks him, and tells him about his plan to make Vikram lose his job and take over his life.
 Vikram swears to get Aadhithya punished as planned, while the latter dismisses him, thinking he is no threat.